schveiguy/mysql-native/SAFE_MIGRATION.md

 *related: please see D's [Memory Safety](https://dlang.org/spec/memory-safe-d.html) page to understand what `@safe` does in D*

 Since mysql-native is intended to be a key component of servers that are on the Internet, it must support the capability (even if not required) to be fully `@safe`.
-In addition, major web frameworks (e.g. [vibe.d](http://code.dlang.org/packages/vibe-d)) and arguably any other program is headed in this direction.
+In addition, major web frameworks (e.g. [vibe.d](http://code.dlang.org/packages/vibe-d)) and arguably any other program are headed in this direction.

 In other words, the world wants memory safe code, and libraries that provide safe interfaces and guarantees will be much more appealing.
 It's just not acceptable any more for the components of major development projects to be careless about memory safety.